Wireguard

 βββ compose.yaml

-Create the folder /docker/wireguard/config/wg_confs
+Create the folder:

 sudo mkdir -p /docker/wireguard/config/wg_confs

-Copy the wg0.conf
+Create the wg0.conf file:

-, then move it:sudo cp ~/wg0.conf /docker/wireguard/config/wg_confs
+sudo cp ~/wg0.conf /docker/wireguard/config/wg_confs

-Create compose.yaml
+Create the compose.yaml file in /docker/wireguard:

 services: